scaleapi/llm-engine/docs/index.md

 # LLM Engine

-**The open source engine for inference and fine-tuning of Large Language Models**.
+**The open source engine for fine-tuning and serving large language models**.

 LLM Engine is the easiest way to customize and serve LLMs.

-LLMs can be accessed via Scale's hosted version or by using the helm charts in this repository to run model inference and fine-tuning in your own infrastructure.
+LLMs can be accessed via Scale's hosted version or by using the Helm charts in this repository to run model inference and fine-tuning in your own infrastructure.

 ## Quick Install